ShraddhaAg/teuthology/docs/README.rst

 ==============

 The examples in this document are based on the lab machine configuration used by the Red Hat Ceph development and quality assurance teams (see :ref:`lab_setup`).
+You can read about the detailed explanation of :ref:`components`.
 Other instances of a Ceph Lab being used in a development or testing environment may differ from these examples.

 Detailed test configuration